If your health is at risk call emergency services on 999.

 You may want to see your own doctor.

-If you are able to write down as much as you can remember about the circumstances of the assault.
+If you are able to, write down as much as you can remember about the circumstances of the assault.

 It is never to late to tell someone what has happened to you.

-You make want to make an appointment for the Genitourinary Medicine (GUM) clinic - a confidential service which deals with sexually transmitted infections (STIs) and HIV.
+You may want to make an appointment for the Genitourinary Medicine (GUM) clinic - a confidential service which deals with sexually transmitted infections (STIs) and HIV.
 You can go to any clinic (it does not have to be your local clinic).
 The information does not go on your medical records unless you are referred by your GP.

 Consider contacting us or another agency for support or counselling.